Mountain skills for skiers & riders

 - Notebook and pencil

-- Bivouac bag (for a potential night in a snow cave, emergency bag will due)*
+- Bivouac bag and sleeping mat (for a potential night in a snow cave, emergency bag will due)*

 - First aid kit including personal medication and treatments for cuts, blisters and pain